Selene0623/NT5.1/README.md

 # Windows XP source code
-This repository is leaked source code of Windows XP (NT5.1).
+This repository is the leaked source code for Windows XP (NT 5.1).

 # Disclaimer
-I do not own this source code, I just found a leaked repository and forked my own GitHub repository.
+I do not own this source code.
+I just found a leaked repository and forked it into my own GitHub repository.
+Of course this is incomplete without the obligatory "fuck you, Microsoft."